First Time User? Enroll now.

 This procedure isn't hard or painful.
 The ICD isn't taken out of your chest, and you don't need surgery.
 Turning off the ICD won't cause death, and it won't make you feel worse.
 But because the ICD won't give you a shock if you have a life-threatening heart rhythm, this type of heart rhythm could lead to death.

 If you change your mind, the ICD can be turned back on.

 Some ICDs are combined with a pacemaker.
 You can turn off the ICD without turning off the pacemaker.
 Your doctor can explain how your pacemaker might affect you at the end of your life.

-You make the decision about whether or not you want to turn off your ICD.
-It can be a tough decision to make, but you don't have to make it alone.
-Look to your family, your doctor, your spiritual adviser, and your friends for help and support.
+Many things can help you decide to leave on or turn off your ICD.
+It can be a tough decision.
+But it is yours to make.
+You don't have to do it alone.
+Look to your family, your doctor, your spiritual advisor, and your friends for help and support.

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineMartin J. Gabica MD - Family MedicineAdam Husney MD - Family MedicineJohn M. Miller MD, FACC - Cardiology, Electrophysiology